-Canon 80D versus Panasonic GH5s
+Canon 80D vs Panasonic GH5s

 The Canon EOS 80D and the Panasonic Lumix DC-GH5s are two enthusiast cameras that were officially introduced, respectively, in February 2016 and January 2018.
 The 80D is a DSLR, while the GH5s is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (80D) and a Four Thirds (GH5s) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 9.9 MP.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 9.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5s is notably smaller (7 percent) than the Canon 80D.
 Moreover, the GH5s is markedly lighter (10 percent) than the 80D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.